ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 - In reality acceleration is a function of coordinates, it changes when atoms move.

 Drawbacks:
-{: .instructor_notes :}
-1. Not energy conserving
+- Not energy conserving
-2. Not reversible in time
+- Not reversible in time

 #### Applications
 - Not recommended for classical MD
 - Can be used to integrate some other equations of motion.
 For example, GROMACS offers a Euler integrator for Brownian (position Langevin) dynamics.

+### The Verlet Family of Integrators

 > ## The original Verlet Algorithm
 >Verlet improved the Euler integration by using positions at two successive time steps.
 Using positions from two time steps ensured that acceleration changes were taken into account.
 Essentially, this algorithm is as follows: calculate the next positions using the current positions, forces, and previous positions: